Variation of the particulars or conditions of approval of an approved active constituent

 8. Validation data

-You should provide validation data for the method(s) used to assay the active constituent and impurities.
-If there is no change to the methods, you only need to refer to the relevant method identifier.
-If the method has changed, address the following parameters, where appropriate:
+You should provide validation data for the analytical method(s) used to assay the active constituent and impurities.
+If there is no change to the methods and validation, you only need to refer to the relevant method identifier including the file and application number under which the method was submitted to and evaluated by APVMA.
+If validation data is required, address the following parameters, where appropriate:

 Further information on the validation of analytical methods is available in the guideline for the validation of analytical methods.